Cultural Restitution

 A delegation of Shuar representatives from Ecuador visited the UK this month on a week-long programme to exchange knowledge, strengthen collaboration and learn how different museums in England are “looking after our ancestors”.

-The delegation of leaders, elders, students and professors from Ecuador visited the British Museum, Science Museum and Pitt Rivers Museum, Oxford, before ending with a public event on 11 October, hosted by the Pitt Rivers at Oxford’s Museum of Natural History.
+The delegation of leaders, elders, students and professors from Ecuador visited the British Museum, Science Museum and Pitt Rivers Museum, Oxford, before concluding with a public event held on 11 October and hosted by the Pitt Rivers at Oxford’s Museum of Natural History.

 Launched eight years ago (2017) and originally titled ‘Rethinking Shuar Objects in (Inter)national Museums’, the project has brought Shuar communities and British curatorial teams together for the first time to discuss the on-going management of hundreds of Shuar objects in UK collections.
-Inevitably, the most sensitive area of their investigation involves the future care of tsantsas, known more widely as shrunken heads.
+Inevitably, the most sensitive area for investigation has involved the future care of tsantsas, known more widely as shrunken heads.

-The first five years of the project were focussed on trying to establish what exactly the different Shuar federations wanted for the future care of tsantsas along with other Shuar objects.
-A visit by English museum representatives to Ecuador in 2022 encouraged the different parties to advance discussions further, at the same time re-naming the project ‘Proyecto Tsantsa’.
-Since then, the verification of tsantsas in UK collections has become a priority, as well as understanding how museums are maintaining the integrity of these remains.
+The first five years of the project involved trying to establish exactly what the different Shuar federations wanted for the future care of these remains.
+The care of other Shuar objects was also on the agenda.
+Following a visit by English museum representatives to Ecuador in 2022, all parties agreed to advance the project further, re-naming it ‘Proyecto Tsantsa’.
+Since then, the verification of tsantsas in UK collections has become one of the project's major priorities.

-It appears, the more tsantsas are studied, the more questions have been raised and the more tsantsas have come to light.
+It appears, the more tsantsas are studied, the more questions are raised and the more tsantsas have come to light.
 Delegates explained there were lots of different ways of making tsantsas, as well as different reasons for making them.
-Some were ceremonial, others were made for commercial trading - one gun received in exchange for one head!
+The principal reason was ceremonial, another involved commercial trading - one gun in exchange for one head!
 But while many were sold to western collectors, not all of them were human.
-In the Pitt Rivers collection, for instance, tomography has been used to show that two of their heads are monkeys and two are sloths.
+In the Pitt Rivers collection, for instance, tomography has revealed that two of the heads in Oxford are monkeys and two are sloths.
 Only six are human.

 It was during these investigations that the Pitt Rivers decided to remove their entire collection of tsantsas from public exhibition and place them in storage.
 It had become clear the Shuar communities did not want them on display.
-Laura van Broekhoven, Director of the Pitt Rivers, said she also felt that public exhibition was not helpful in explaining what tsantsas are all about.
+Laura van Broekhoven, Director of the Pitt Rivers, added she felt that public exhibition of these remains was not helpful in explaining what tsantsas are all about.

 Curators at London’s Science Museum (48 tsantsas) and British Museum (17 tsantsas) share the same concerns.